skydiver/october-theme-blank-angular/README.md

 ## Theme settings

-From Settings > Front-end theme > Blank Angular > Customize you can select which Angular version to run or load Bootstrap and jQuery.
+From **Settings > Front-end theme > Blank Angular > Customize** you can select which Angular version to run.
+Also, you can select to load Bootstrap or jQuery.